 Worldlink has been a key player in promoting connectivity in Nepal.
 Offering a reliable internet connection with an additional TV package has distinguished it from other ISPs in Nepal.
-Especially in cities, Worldink has become a household name because of its consistent internet and TV offering plus many extra features.
-Let’s find out the Worldlink Internet & TV packages, offers, FUP limit, and Price below.
+Especially in cities, Worldink has become a household name because of its consistent internet and IPTV offering plus many extra features.
+Let’s find out the Worldlink Internet packages, offers, FUP limit, and prices below.

 Established in 1995 Ad till date, WordLink has continuously thrived over the two decades.
 It is safe to say that Worldlink holds the widest clout.
 While most Nepalese were reluctantly using stagnant ADSL or Ncell’s exorbitantly costly data, Worldlink provided a greater escape.
 Since the very beginning, it has remained one of the top three telecommunication service providers in Nepal.